m-ukund/fontdetector/README.md

 #### Model serving and monitoring platforms
 **Strategy:**
 The model will be wrapped in a **FastAPI service** and served via an inference container.
 We will expose a REST endpoint (/predict) that accepts image uploads and returns the top-1 font predicitons.
-Monitoring will be done via...
+We will deploy two model versions and route traffic using basic logic to support canary evaluation.

 **Diagram Components:**
-* Model Continer (FastAPI)
-* REST API
-* Frontend image uploader connected to API
-* metrics...
+* FastAPI container exposing predict and metrics
+* Canary routing script for controlled deployment testing

 **Justification:**
 FastAPI is fast and lightweight for real-time inference.
+Canary evaluation allows us to test updated models in production with limited user exposer before full promotion.

 **Lecture Tie-Ins:**
 * Unit 6: Containerized API serving, latency analysis
 * Unit 7: Monitering with
-* Difficulty Point: ?
+* Difficulty Point: Canary Evaluation with live traffic splitting and monitoring

 **Metrics:**
 * Inference latency target: <300ms per request
-* Throughput: ~10-20 concurrent requests?
+* Throughput: 10-20 concurrent requests under load
 * Serving from both CPU and GPU environments will be benchmarked

 <!-- Make sure to clarify how you will satisfy the Unit 6 and Unit 7 requirements,